tyler-romero/LungCancerDemo/README.md

 ### Process 2: Training of Scan Features with Fast Trees

 Once the features are computed and inserted in the SQL table, we use them to train a fast trees model using the microsoftml library.
 The code that computes this process is [sp_01_training_and_scoring_create.sql](sql/sp_01_training_and_scoring_create.sql) and generates stored procedure called `dbo.TrainModel` and `dbo.ScoreModel`.

-In this case the main code occupies 4 lines of code:

 This process takes around 1 min.